winhowes/AuthTranslator/docs/observability.md

 **both** `-metrics-user` **and** `-metrics-pass` to require HTTP Basic credentials – omitting either one causes the service to exit on startup.

+Any non‑2xx response includes an `X-AT-Upstream-Error` header. `true` means the error came from the upstream service. `false` indicates AuthTranslator generated the response, typically due to authentication or rate limiting.

 ---

 ## 2  Metrics cheat‑sheet